 Baking Tips: 1) Spoon the flour into your measuring cup, and level it off with the back side of a knife.
 If you scoop the flour, it will pack into the measuring cup, yielding too much flour, 2) Instead of 4 Tbsp each of butter and shortening, feel free to use 8 Tbsp of shortening or butter, or any combination up to 8 Tbsp.

-6 Bake for 15-18 minutes or until lightly golden brown on top.
+7 Bake: Bake at 450°F for 15-18 minutes or until lightly golden brown on top.
 Turn the baking sheet around halfway through baking.